What Does a Gastroenterologist Do?

 Discover the Cause of Your Symptoms Today

-A gastroenterologist is a medical professional who diagnoses and treats digestive tract concerns ranging from throat or colon cancer to inflammatory bowel disease.
+A Gastroenterologist in Atlanta is a medical professional who diagnoses and treats digestive tract concerns ranging from throat or colon cancer to inflammatory bowel disease.
 If you think you need a GI specialist to diagnose a medical condition you are suffering from, call Southside Medical Center in Atlanta, GA at 404-688-1350 now to schedule an appointment.